Octoberfest7/OSEP-Tools/README.md

   WordMacroRunner - This is a baseline runner that will return a shell from WINWORD.exe.
 Has capabilities to detect AMSI and patch it if found (for both 32bit and 64 bit) as well as contains shellcode for both 32bit and 64 bit Word so it can execute after detecting architecture.

   WordMacroInject - This macro performs process injection.
 Currently specified for explorer.exe.
 NOTE: This runner is really only good for 64-bit word.
 Seeing as we have no idea what version of word an organization will be running, the use case for this is limited.
 The issue stems from the fact that 32 bit processes cannot easily inject into 64 bit ones; The presumed typical target environment will be running 32 bit word on a 64 bit OS, which renders the injection into explorer impossibly.
 There are advanced techniques out there that might be able to facilitate this (Heaven's gate) but no idea if they could be implemented in VBA.
-Additionally there is no telling what/if any other 32 bit processes suitable for injetion might be running on a target machine.
+Additionally there is no telling what/if any other 32 bit processes suitable for injection might be running on a target machine.
 In theory code could be written to enumerate running 32 bit processes and then just try to inject into an arbitrary one, but there are obvious issues concerning stability, and longevity of the process to maintain a reverse shell.
 In reality just using a non-injecting runner and then setting up a C2 to automigrate is probably best practice as they are equipped to do so.

   Setup/formatting information:
   1. Write "legitimate" contents of the word doc, select all, then navigate to Insert > Quick Parts > AutoTexts and Save Selection to AutoText Gallery